(If you’d like to download this pattern as a PDF without ads, you can go here)

 That is all this is!!
 Continue changing colors every ten stitches.
 Do ten rows.
 At the end of your tenth row, you’ll cut off the white, add in the strawberry, and alternate between strawberry and light pink.
 (You will be weaving in the white end, do not crochet over the white, you’ll join that back in after ten rows).

-Now in case that makes zero sense, I did a video clip of changing yarn colors and turning:
+Now in case that makes zero sense, I did a video clip of changing yarn colors and turning: (If you have trouble loading the video, you can also watch it on YouTube)

 And watch this video to see how to keep your yarn from twisting when working the gingham: